Jasmin2895/twilio-support-chat/README.md

 ```bash
 npm install
 ```
-3. Set your environment variables.
+3. Set your environment variables in the config files.
 Replace the ids in the `.env` file with values ontained from twilio account.

 ```bash
 cp .example.env .env